Automox raises $110M to help enterprises manage endpoints

 A growing cybersecurity market

 Automox occupies a global cybersecurity market that’s anticipated to be worth $120 billion by 2024 — Israeli startups alone raised $6.32 billion between 2013 and 2019.
-That’s not surprising, considering Juniper Research estimates the number of digital records that will be stolen in 2023 at 33 billion, compared with the 12 billion stolen in 2018.
+That’s not surprising, considering Juniper Research pegs the number of digital records that will be stolen in 2023 at 33 billion, compared with the 12 billion stolen in 2018.
 As recently as 2017, the U.S. outranked all other countries in the volume of ransomware attacks, according to Symantec.
 And analysts elsewhere estimate that the cybercrime economy has grown to $1.5 trillion in annual profits and that damages will reach $6 trillion by 2021.

 Indeed, Tel Aviv- and Boston-based CybeReason raised $200 million in August 2019 for its enterprise endpoint protection platform, shortly after SentinelOne nabbed $120 million.
 CrowdStrike, an AI-powered cybersecurity platform specializing in endpoint protection and threat intelligence, also recently raised $200 million.
 And AI-powered cybersecurity startup Cylance snagged $120 million in June 2018 to expand its platform globally.